FINTLabs/fint-events/README.md

 **Server:**

 Create listener bean.
 This needs to be a bean registered in the Spring container.
-The method that will receive the message is annotated with `@FintEventsListener`.
+The method that will receive the message is annotated with `@FintEventsListener`:
 ```java
 @Component
 public class TestListener {